Darkhogg/node-crashit/README.md

   [promises-aplus]: https://promisesaplus.com/ "Promises/A+"

-There's one guarantee about hooks: They will never be run twice.
+There's one guarantee about hooks: They will never run twice.

 ### `crashit.handleSignals(signals[, runHooks[, timeout]])`